Extended Riemannian Geometry I: Local Double Field Theory: Examples

-The reduction from $\sG$ to $\sH$ defining the extended metric is degenerate in this case, and the coboundaries $\gamma_i$ are simply chosen to be ordinary vielbeins.
+The reduction from $\sG$ to $\sH$ defining the extended metric is trivial in this case, since $\sG=\sH$, and the coboundaries $\gamma_i$ are simply chosen to be ordinary vielbeins.
 This yields the ordinary metric as extended metric, and it transforms as expected:

 By its definition in section \ref{ssec:tensor_densitites}, the exponential of the extended dilaton $\de^{-2d}$ has to transform in such a way that the Lagrangian in \eqref{eq:invariance_action} transforms as a total derivative under the integral.
 As it is well known, this is the case if $\de^{-2d}$ transforms as an ordinary tensor tensity of weight 1, as e.g.\ $\sqrt{g}$.